jlperona-teaching/ecs154a-winter20/lab3/lab3.rst

 * Input pin(s): *inputv* [1], *sysclock* [1]
 * Output pin(s): *outputp* [1]

-Implement the following Moore model FSM as a circuit.
+Implement the following Moore model FSM as a circuit in Logisim Evolution.
 Create the state transition table from the diagram with *inputv* as the input into the FSM.
 Use K-maps to simplify the final expressions for the next states and output *outputp*.
 You do not need to minimize the FSM.